MidnightDreamerX17/skill20/Races/AngelicUnionSpawn.md

 All That Is Under Heaven - Angelic Union Spawn gain a bonus of +2 against surprise

-Angelic Power - Angelic Union Spawn can memorize Detect Evil, Detect Lie, and Light as if they were 0th-circle spells.
+Angelic Power - Angelic Union Spawn can memorize *Detect Evil*, *Detect Lie*, and *Light* as if they were 0th-circle spells.
+They can memorize these spells into any type of memorization slot, without needing them in a spellbook.

-Angelic Presence - Angelic Union Spawn are detectable by any kind of Detect Good magic.
+Angelic Presence - Angelic Union Spawn are detectable by any kind of *Detect Good* magic.
 However, if they actually have some other alignment quirk, then they will additionally be detectable according to their actual alignment.

-Angelic Wings - Angelic Union Spawn have big wings.
-At Experience Level 10, they can glide and slowfall.
+Angelic Wings - Angelic Union Spawn have big wings, allowing them to fall from greater heights without being harmed.
+At Experience Level 10, they can glide, slowfall, and use updrafts to ascend.
 At Experience Level 20, they can fly with wing-in-ground-effect, close to the ground.
 At Experience Level 30, they can fly normally.

 Beyond Mortal Concerns - Angelic Union Spawn gain a bonus of +2 to all saving throws